Master Settlement Agreement

 - National Association of Attorneys General.
 The Tobacco Project serves as liaison to the NAAG Tobacco Committee and Settling States for the implementation and enforcement of the Tobacco MSA.
 The Project assists the States in defending the MSA, in coordinating enforcement strategies, in construing and applying the MSA to specific situations, and in dealing with other tobacco issues.
 Legal documents and resources related to the tobacco litigation and MSA are available on this site.

-- Tobacco litigation.
-University of California, San Francisco Digital Library.
-This website contains resources pertaining to federal, state and regional litigation actions including key documents from cases brought by the Attorneys General of 44 states.
+- Legacy Tobacco Documents Library, housed at the University of California, San Francisco.
+This website compiles internal tobacco industry documents related to federal and state litigation, including key documents from cases brought by the Attorneys General of 44 states.

 - Public Health Advocacy Institute, Potential Master Settlement Agreement Violations Evidenced in Judge Kessler’s Findings in USA v.
 Philip Morris USA, Inc., et al. (2007).